NeuroTech-UCSD/Motor-Imagery-App-Project/GUI/README.md

-# Calibration GUI
+# GUI
-Motor Imagery Prompts for Left, Right, Foot, and Idle.
+Motor Imagery Prompts for Left and Right, Model Training, NeuroFeedback, and Data Viewer

 ## USAGE
-python CalibrationGUI.py
+python GUI.py
 - make sure to change LIVE_DATA in EEGRecorder to false if not recording EEG
 - make sure to have a ./data/ folder created